 In other words: a liberal arts education--a broad but deep, disciplined, and focused education--accomplishes two things at once.
 On one hand, it provides students with the foundation they need to be fully engaged, thoughtful, and conscientious people.
 Liberal arts graduates know something of the aesthetic pleasure of studying literature and the structured pleasure of understanding mathematics.
 They appreciate the careful, deliberate, orderly methods of scientific inquiry and the exhilaration of exploring and understanding the past on its own terms.
 They understand how and why knowledge is organized and recognize both the value of appreciating organizational schemes and the value of challenging the way the world is ordered.

 On the other hand, getting a degree in the liberal arts makes graduates really attractive to employers.
 After Gettysburg, graduates of the Education programs--whether newly-minted certified teachers or people who have just completed a minor--are well prepared with the kinds of skills employers quite emphatically say they want.
 We aim to prepare people--not merely employees--who are thoughtful, philosophically-inclined, and interested in improving the worlds they work in both for themselves and for the people they work with.
 Classrooms are obvious workplaces for our students, but we also have graduates who intend to work outside school settings.
 Our goal is to provide every student at Gettysburg with an interest in the qualities of effective teaching with the skills they need to be effective teachers themselves, regardless of where they end up.
-Click the Our Graduates link to find out how we've been doing.
+Find out more about our graduates.